YJYTJ/CIFlow-GNN/README.md

 ## 🚀 About

-**CIFlow-GNN** is an efficient subgraph-based built-in graph explainer that simultaneously provides explanations for graphs and the graph model by modulating the information flow.
-The framework is designed to enhance both interpretability and prediction performance.
+**CIFlow-GNN** is an efficient subgraph-based built-in GNN explainer that provides explanations by modulating the cluster information flow.
+The framework is designed to enhance both graph interpretability and graph prediction performance.

 ## 🎓 graph interpretation
 ### Requirements